 The dull clank of toasting beer bottles will be an appropriate counterpoint to our laughter.

-LOVE, LAUGHTER AND FRIENDSHIP MAKES ALL THINGS BEARABLE
+LOVE, LAUGHTER AND FRIENDSHIP MAKE ALL THINGS BEARABLE

 For who knows?
 Porth Nobla ...
 Summer ...
 Warmth ...
 Sunset ...
 ROMANCE?

 What other purpose is there to an Anglesey beach other than to bring people together?